standards based protocols

 The authentication flow varies slightly, depending on whether an authenticator has been configured.
 The first diagram depicts a flow that includes authenticator registration.

 Now that Express has a public key credential for the user’s authenticator, subsequent sign-ins won’t require a password, as depicted here:

-In terms of the OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and Express is the Authorization Server.
-See The OpenID Foundation Specifications.
+If you’re familiar with OpenID Connect (OIDC) specifications, the Web App is the Relying Party, and Express is the Authorization Server.